 - Property was ransacked and houses and shops looted and burned.
 Temples were desecrated.

-- Lalmohan Sen, a revolutionary leader who had participated in the Chittagong Armoury Raid and imprisoned for 16 years by the British, was killed by a mob during the riots.
+- Lalmohan Sen, a revolutionary leader who had participated in the Chittagong Armoury Raid and had been imprisoned for 16 years by the British, was killed by a mob during the riots.

 - The League government tried to curb incidents of violence being reported in the newspapers.
 It also covered up a report on the Noakhali incidents by Edward Skinner Simpson, a retired judge.